DanSketic/fm-remote-plugin/readme.md

 Markdown usage:
 ```![MadeForFM2](https://raw.githubusercontent.com/DanSketic/Filing-Manager-Website/master/badges/made_for_fm2.svg?sanitize=true)```

-This is a Remote Live Coding plugin for Graviton.
+This is a Remote Live Coding plugin for Filing-Manager.

 **NOTE**: This is very **experimantal**, unstable, insecure, etc. Still in work in progress.